Qabala District

 Qabala District (Qəbələ rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the north of the country and belongs to the Shaki-Zagatala Economic Region.
+It is located in the north of the country in the Shaki-Zagatala Economic Region.
 The district borders the districts of Oghuz, Shaki, Agdash, Goychay, Ismayilli, Quba, Qusar, and the Russian Republic of Dagestan.
 Its capital and largest city is Qabala.
 As of 2020, the district had a population of 107,800.

 History

 Qabala bears the name of the ancient Gabala, a city which was the capital of the ancient state of Caucasian Albania.
 The ruins of the old city are located 20 kilometres southwest of the present centre of the district.
 The remnants of the large buildings, city gates, tower walls and patterns of material culture indicate that Gabala was one of the most prominent cities at that time.

 Ancient Gabala was founded as a city in the late 4th-early 3rd century BC and survived up to the mid 18th century AD.
 Many changes occurred in the life of the city through the period of existence.
 Due to different historical events, the city was damaged more than once.

 Though the Roman troops attacked Albania in the 60s BC they were not able to occupy Gabala.
 During the Sassanid period, Qabala was a large trade and handicraft centre.
 The situation remained the same in the times of the Islamic caliphate.
 Though Qabala experienced a decline during the Mongolian invasion in the 13th century, it was restored later.
 Qabala lost its position in the mid 18th century and the population gradually declined.

 The small feudal state Qutqashen Sultanate was established on the territory of Qabala in the mid 18th century.
 It was later included in the Shaki Khanate and was ruled by the Shaki naibs appointed by the khans of Shaki.

 Following the downfall of the Shaki Khanate, the Qutqashen sultanate was included in the Shaki province.
 The Qutqashen district was created in 1930.
 The district was renamed back to Qabala in March 1991, after falling of the Soviet Union.